 The UK has repeatedly behaved petulantly, trying to avoid change and going to lengths to do the absolutely minimum possible to comply with EU legislation.
 The UK Government has attempted to face down legal challenges from its own citizens for not properly implementing the Habitats and Species Directive, failing to address ecological damage to freshwaters, failing to tackle air pollution and failing to enable proper access to environmental justice.
 The UK is also to be found blocking new EU efforts to improve air quality, ban harmful pesticides, introduce legislation to protect soils and confirm new measures to check that candidate pesticides do not harm bumblebees or solitary bees.

 My experience of working to achieve change for wildlife in the UK reflects this reticence.
-The British civil service seem to consider it their duty to make problems disappear, this involves in the first place telling you that you are mistaken and there is no problem, if you are able to marshal an absolutely indisputable pile of evidence they will then attempt to reassure you that the problem is now in hand and will be resolved by current efforts.
+The British civil service seem to consider it their duty to make problems disappear.
+This involves in the first place telling you that you are mistaken and there is no problem, if you are able to marshal an absolutely indisputable pile of evidence they will then attempt to reassure you that the problem is now in hand and will be resolved by current efforts.
 This resistance results in more friction than should be necessary.

-In contrast I have found the European Commission much easier to deal with – they have genuine expertise in their policy areas, they are not afraid to be ambitious for their objectives and want to see progress; they will tell you what is blocking progress and how this might be addressed.
+In contrast, I have found the European Commission much easier to deal with – they have genuine expertise in their policy areas, they are not afraid to be ambitious for their objectives and want to see progress; they will tell you what is blocking progress and how this might be addressed.
 The weakness of the system is that the big EC departments tend to be quite independent and don’t necessarily agree (e.g. over the Common Agriculture Policy), so cross sectorial policy progress can be frustrating.
 However, the EU population is diverse and often displays a wide scatter of ideological positions.
 To circumnavigate these political complexities, the EC routinely resorts to science and evidence to underpin decision making – this is generally good for wildlife.

 I would not want to give the impression that the UK Governments do nothing to help wildlife: many civil servants in all four countries who are doing the best that they can with very limited resources to tackle biodiversity loss.
 There are also quite a few politicians who are working positively to benefit wildlife.
-However the influence of the Treasury and Number 10 in recent years has been used to block environmental improvements.
-For instance, recent efforts by ministers to increase the proportion of the UK’s Common Agriculture Payments that are available to benefit wildlife were rejected by the Prime Minister’s office who made sure that the NFU’s demands, that the UK minimised its environmental budget and maximise the hand-outs to farmers, were met.
+However, the influence of the Treasury and Number 10 in recent years has been used to block environmental improvements.
+For instance, recent efforts by ministers to increase the proportion of the UK’s Common Agriculture Payments that are available to benefit wildlife were rejected by the Prime Minister’s office, who made sure that the NFU’s demands, that the UK minimised its environmental budget and maximise the hand-outs to farmers, were met.
 This means that the UK pays less to benefit wildlife, including pollinators, per hectare of agricultural land than any other EU member state (see Graph 1).

 It is not only in relation to investing in the health of the wider countryside where the resolve of the UK Government looks suspect.
-The Habitats and Species Directive requires Member States to designate and protect Special Areas of Conservation (SACs) for threated habitats and species, including in the UK twelve species of terrestrial invertebrates.
+The Habitats and Species Directive requires Member States to designate and protect Special Areas of Conservation (SACs) for threatened habitats and species, including in the UK twelve species of terrestrial invertebrates.
 Unfortunately no other EU state has designated so small a proportion of its land surface (see Graph 2).
 SACs in the UK are sparse and small, significant populations of endangered species such as the White-clawed crayfish, Freshwater pearl mussel and Little whirlpool ram’s-horn snail lie outside their tightly drawn boundaries.

 It should be noted that most environmental decisions in the UK are taken at the level of the four national governments, but despite some fine words in Wales, none have managed to buck the lack of leadership on the environment from Westminster.
 Indeed the NFU Scotland is proud that there is less money available to Scottish farmers for wildlife efforts than in any other region of Europe.